 Are recovery program is initially a one to two month program where guys go to class for check in groups, recovery coaching, and spiritual classes.
 To cover their program fees clients perform 20 hours of service work weekly at the recovery houses, help at the Adventure Thrift Store Life Enrichment Center, and local churches.

 Each program participant is provided with a clean and healthy living environment, good food, work therapy, leisure time activities, group and individual coaching, spiritual direction, and resources to develop life skills and a personal relationship with God as provided by Jesus Christ.The physical and spiritual care that program participants receive prepares them to re-enter society and return to gainful employment.
 Many of those who have been rehabilitated are reunited with their families and resume a normal life.
-Since we do not solicit government funding for this program, the Life Recovery program is made possible through the generosity of those who donate goods that can be sold in our family thrift stores and provide services that are made available to the participants of our programs.
+The Life Recovery program is made possible through the generosity of those who donate goods that can be sold in our family thrift stores and provide services that are made available to the participants of our programs.
 And also, the generosity of donations from are local businesses, and churches.

 We here at Good Shepherd appreciate life and strive to continue the effort to help others.